senthilkv/Pentaho/README.md

     a Pentaho Kettle Plugin coded in Java for removing special characters from the input Stream.
 Current Version:1.1

+3. DDL Generator :
+    a Pentaho Kettle Plugin for generating the DDL of the tables selected into a file.

 Each Folder contains a seperate "README.md" file for more description on the app descriptions, development specs and future release.